 As of 10 years ago, digital media companies received just 15% of all advertising spend in the U.S. That share has more than tripled in the past decade, totaling nearly half of all advertising spend (Johnson, 2019).
 Through various online experiments and extensive research on customer behavior, digital and social networks have discovered the longer someone spends on their platform, the better opportunity to hijack someone’s attention, leading to greater profit.
 The methodology was borrowed directly from slot machines, which are incredibly addictive (Price, 2018).

-Social networks themselves periodically run user experiments to determine whether people’s emotional states can spread via their social connections, as well as ascertain what type of emotional states receive the greatest amount of interaction.
-In one study, Facebook deliberately adjusted the content of news feeds for 689,003 Facebook users to see whether their mood would be affected.
-The 2014 study showed definitive evidence that emotional contagion can occur via news feeds, without direct interaction between individuals, as “people who had positive content reduced in their News Feed, a larger percentage of words in people’s status updates were negative and a smaller percentage were positive.
+Social networks themselves periodically run user experiments to determine whether people’s emotional states can spread via their social connections and ascertain what type of emotional states receive the greatest amount of interaction.
+In one study, Facebook deliberately adjusted the content of 689,003 Facebook users’ news feeds to see whether their mood would be affected.
+The 2014 study showed definitive evidence that emotional contagion can occur via news feeds.
+Without direct interaction between individuals, as “people who had positive content reduced in their News Feed, a larger percentage of words in people’s status updates were negative, and a smaller percentage were positive.
 When negativity was reduced, the opposite pattern occurred” (Kramer et al., 2014).
 A separate study of the Chinese network, Weibo, demonstrated that posts eliciting an anger response had a stronger correlation to emotional influence than those attempting to spark joy (Fan et al., 2014).

 Once the network for broadcasting news alerts and updates quickly, Twitter has become the primary platform for cyberbullying, harassment, and hate speech (Warzel, 2016).
 It is frequently used by law enforcement to track protestors and quell free speech (Guynn, 2016).
-Since it is conversational in nature, it is also the platform people turn to for gossip and unsubstantiated claims, causing frequent meltdowns over the smallest of slights which only further isolates us from ourselves.
-Consequently, the number of users is dwindling, suggesting people have a limit to the amount of negative content they will allow themselves to be exposed to daily.
+Since it is conversational in nature, it is also the platform people turn to for gossip and unsubstantiated claims, causing frequent meltdowns over the smallest slights, which only further isolates us from ourselves.
+Consequently, the number of users is dwindling, suggesting that people have reached their limit to the amount of negative content they will allow themselves to be exposed to daily.

 Can People Use Social Media More Positively?